 By opening up data and making it transparent and traceable, other benefits include improving business continuity to match supply with demand, identifying critical suppliers in distress, and detecting purchasing patterns and red flags in behaviour, such as unusually short bid windows or regular contract price variations.

 Conversely, bidding organisations can utilise data to optimise bid processes and support corporate strategy using data discovery and mining, correlation analysis and drill down to diagnose why certain events took place (was the win to loss ratio low because of poor bid qualification, misaligned solution or pricing strategy; or is it symptomatic of something greater within a business line or team).

 Digital transformation cannot be a siloed effort.
 As organisations rethink their bidding strategies to adapt to future procurement go-to-market strategies, new generations of software that offer deep, specialised solutions will emerge which can easily integrate into the broader supply-chain ecosystem.
 It may take some time to get to the ultimate procurement 4.0 because in the end, it is humans who will decide how fast we are to go.
-And it won’t be the automation of workflows, the digitisation of paper and network connections, or even the business intelligence derived from the system that will return the greatest value and competitive advantage – it’s what and how humans use it that will matter most.
+And it won’t be the automation of workflows, the digitisation of paper and network connections, or even the business intelligence derived from the system (whether that’s through data science, artificial intelligence or machine learning in bid management) that will return the greatest value and competitive advantage – it’s what and how humans use it that will matter most.